Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-7/_posts/2017-01-10-using-other-stylesheets.md

 </html>
 ```

 Did you see the same thing as before?
 Unfortunately, it's not as simple as using a CDN.
 However, if you need an offline solution, this will work.
-This works for other styles (and JavaScript) that you may want to use in the future too.
+Downloading and saving libraries work for other styles (and JavaScript) that you may want to use in the future too.

 <!-- video -->